WhatsApp or email with our sales team or get in touch with a business development professional in your region.

 Created by a secure electronic signature creation device, issued by a recognized service provider for this purpose, and based on a secure electronic signature.

-Presumptive effect of a secure electronic signature:
+Presumptive effect of secure electronic signatures:

-Have been affixed by the person specified in the certificate to sign the electronic record; and
+The electronic signature is affixed by the person specified in the certificate to sign the electronic record; and

-Not have been altered since the specific point in time when the electronic signature was affixed.
+The electronic record has not been altered since the specific point in time when the electronic signature was affixed.

 Electronic signatures can be used in the following scenarios, but are not limited to: